-where $c_{l_0}$ is a non-universal constant that depends on $l_0$; the sign is positive in the chaotic phase and negative in the ordered phase. $\xi$ has the meaning of correlation length: on the depth scale of a few $\xi$ the gradients remain appreciable, and hence the network with the depth of a few $\xi$ will train.
+where $c_{l_0}$ is a non-universal constant that depends on $l_0$.
+If the sign in \eqref{eq:Jscaling} is positive ($\chi^\star_{\mathcal J} >1$) the network is in the \emph{chaotic phase}, while when the sign is negative ($\chi^\star_{\mathcal J} <1$) the network is in the \emph{ordered phase}. $\xi$ has the meaning of correlation length: on the depth scale of approximately $k\xi$ the gradients remain appreciable, and hence the network with the depth of $\approx k\xi$ will train.

+We used \eqref{eq:chistar} to map out the $\sigma_b$--$\sigma_w$ phase diagrams of various MLP architectures.
+The location of the critical line agrees remarkably well with our infinite width calculations.
+Results are presented in Fig. \ref{fig:pd}.

 At criticality, $\chi^\star_\mathcal{J}=1$ and the correlation length diverges; indicating that gradients can propagate arbitrarily far.
-A more careful analysis of non-linear corrections shows that Jacobian norms at criticality sometimes show algebraic behaviour with depth and can still vanish in the infinite depth limit -- but much slower than the ordered phase.
+A more careful analysis of non-linear corrections shows that APJN can exhibit algebraic behavior with depth and can still vanish in the infinite depth limit, but much slower than the ordered phase.

-\subsection{Scaling at a critical point}
+\subsection{Scaling at a Critical Point}